Particles

 np::Int64

-endWhere coords is a tuple containing the coordinates of the particles; and np is the number of passive markers.
+endWhere coords contains the tracer coordinates and np is the total number of passive markers.

 Particle initialization